 Perpendicular-to-grain allowable loads do not include the NDS Bearing Area Factor, Cb.
 For posts whose bearing area is not closer than 3" from the end of a sill plate, the Pc⊥ values may be multiplied by Cb.

 T = Bearing Length (post thickness)

 Cb = Bearing Area Factor per NDS 3.10.4

-Allowable tension loads are based on net section assuming hole size equal to bolt diameter plus 1/16" with the hole drilled on the 3 1/2" face of post for a 4-inch wall and on the 5 1/2" face of post for a 6-inch wall.
-Tension loads have been increased for wind or seismic loading with no further increase allowed.
-Reduce where other loads govern.
+Tension loads are based on net section assuming hole size equal to bolt diameter plus 1⁄16".
+Tension loads have been increased for wind or seismic loading with no further increase allowed; reduce where other loads govern.